trislaz/AI4Health/README.md

 # LINK: github.com/trislaz/ai4health  - Tutorial notebooks - AI4Health Summer School

+TROUBLESHOOTING: please install openslide-bin if they are missing: `uv add openslide-bin` or `uv pip install openslide-bin`
 > 👀​ How to use these notebooks ?
 > Navigate through the notebooks cell by cell.
 They are not independent; you will need to run preceding cells for subsequent ones to execute correctly.
 Many questions are scattered throughout the notebooks.
 > While questions in the first notebook are designed to familiarize you with WSI manipulation, those in the second may be broader and more open-ended.
 You are encouraged to solve these questions yourself (which is highly recommended) > or to simply refer to the answers provided in the answers.py file.
 Open questions will be addressed orally.